Office-of-Digital-Services/California-State-Web-Template-MVC/README.md

 # California-State-Template-MVC

 The California State Template is a .NET MVC template and website standard offered by the California Department of Technology to state agencies and departments within the State of California and beyond.
-Please visit webtools.ca.gov for more information.
+Please visit webstandards.ca.gov for more information.

 We encourage you to utilize GitHub to provide feedback and collaborate on the development of the next California state template!
 For questions please email Info.Eservices@state.ca.gov